udippant/base-drafts/draft-ietf-quic-transport.md

 Client:

-: The endpoint initiating a QUIC connection.
+: The endpoint initiating a QWIK connection.

 Server:

-: The endpoint accepting incoming QUIC connections.
+: The endpoint accepting incoming QWIK connections.

 Endpoint: